Amplitude-Based Circuits#

 Reflection#

-- class qlbm.components.collisionless.bounceback_reflection.BounceBackReflectionOperator(lattice, blocks, logger=<Logger qlbm (WARNING)>)[source]#
+- class qlbm.components.ms.bounceback_reflection.BounceBackReflectionOperator(lattice, blocks, logger=<Logger qlbm (WARNING)>)[source]#

 Operator implementing the 2D and 3D Bounce-Back (BB) boundary conditions as described in Schalkers and Möller [11].